 Notation3.
 Notation3, or N3 as it is more commonly known, is a shorthand non-XML serialization of Resource Description Framework models, designed with human-readability in mind: N3 is much more compact and readable than XML RDF notation.

 This document defines a textual syntax for RDF called Turtle that allows RDF graphs to be completely written in a compact and natural text form, with abbreviations for common usage patterns and datatypes.
 Turtle provides levels of compatibility with the existing N-Triples and Notation 3 formats as well as the triple pattern syntax of the SPARQL W3C Proposed Recommendation.
+This document specifies a language that is in common usage under the name "Turtle".
+It is intended to be compatible with, and a subset of, Notation 3.
+Status of this Document This section describes the status of this document at the time of its publication.
 Resource Description Framework - Wikipedia, the free encyclopedi.
 The Resource Description Framework (RDF) is a family of World Wide Web Consortium (W3C) specifications originally designed as a metadata data model.

 W3C.
 Querying with SPARQL.